Mymensingh Girls' Cadet College: Central administration

 Cadet Colleges function under the Ministry of Defence.

-The Defence Secretary is the chairman of the Cadet College Governing Council while the Adjutant General, Bangladesh Army is the chairman of the Cadet College Governing Body.
+The Defense Secretary is the chairman of the Cadet College Governing Council while the Adjutant General, Bangladesh Army is the chairman of the Cadet College Governing Body.
 The Cadet College Section at the Adjutant General's Branch at Army Headquarters directly controls all the Cadet Colleges.

 College administration

 The principal of the college may be either a serving military officer of the army rank of Lieutenant Colonel, or navy or air force equivalent, or a senior officer from the Cadet College Service (promoted from the faculty members as per regulation).
 The vice principal is responsible for academic affairs.

 A military officer of the rank of major is posted as the adjutant who is the principal's assistant and is responsible for administrative matters.
 Senior faculty members appointed as a House Master look after the administration of the Cadet Hostel/ Boarding House.
 All faculty members are attached to a Houses and are called House Tutors.
 The accounts officer looks after the matters relating to accounts and budget.